How To Fix Duck Feet: 10 Exercises To Improve Posture

 #2: Hip External Rotation

-Your thighs will not appear centered, but rather, the very middle of your thighs will be pointed somewhat towards the outside of your body, and your knees will be pointed outward rather than straight ahead.
+Your thighs (femurs) will not appear centered, but the very middle of your thighs will be pointed somewhat towards the outside of your body, and your knees will be pointed outward rather than straight ahead.

 This, in turn, causes the shins and feet to point outwards, causing the duck feet posture.

-When you have hip external rotation, your external rotators, such as your gluteus maximus, piriformis, posterior portion of the gluteus medius, and the obturators and gemellus muscle groups, are overly tight, while the internal rotators of the hips, such as the adductor magnus, tensor fasciae latae, pectineus, and anterior gluteus medius are weak.
+When you have hip external rotation, your external rotators (hip muscles), such as your gluteus maximus, piriformis, posterior portion of the gluteus medius, and the obturators and gemellus muscle groups, are overly tight.

 A person flexing their ankle.